Eisenwave/voxel-compression-docs/src/rle/space_filling_curves.md

 # Space-Filling Curves

-A space-filling curve is a curve which's range contains the entirety of a hypercube When filling space with a curve, we are generally applying a bijective function:
+A space-filling curve is a curve which's range contains the entirety of a hypercube.
+When filling space with a curve, we are generally applying a bijective function:

 $$c: \mathbb{N} \rightarrow \mathbb{Z}^N,\; N \in \mathbb{N}$$